bobbui/smart-redis/README.md

 ## How it work?

-smart-redis natively support multi application instances deployment, in order for it to work correctly, each instance has to be deployed in a separated host (VM or docker container)
+smart-redis natively support multi application instances deployment

 ### Cache building and refreshing
 0. Only master instance can build and refresh cache.